Frequently asked questions

 → Q: Why the move to multiple choice questions?

 A: Many years of experience across a wide range of disciplines has shown that well written multiple choice questions are useful for assessing the ability of a student to understand recall a specified body of content.
 Since understanding and recalling specific content is the focus of the PTC Award, multiple choice questions are appropriate tools to use for the PTC Award.
-However as the ITS Award extends students beyond that required for the PTC Award we augment multiple choice questions with other types of assessment for the ITS Award.

 → Q: Why use multiple choice questions that have multiple right answers?